sciworks/spack-updater/README.md

 personal access token, which @vsoch doesn't like to provide, even scoped.

 Thus, the way we are going to do the pull request is a bit of a trick, and manually done.
+The workflow will be intended to be run on a merge to a main branch, and when it detects changes, it will open an issue on itself (we cannot open issues on other repos) that will provide a link for a human to open the issue, and opening the issue on the subsequent repository will trigger the building workflow.

 Given that the pull request trigger detects a changed workflow, we comment back to the pull request a link to open a pull request to the upstream that will trigger a workflow there to do the update.